Ikey Solomon

-Isaac "Ikey" Solomon (1787? – 1850) was a British criminal who acted as a receiver of stolen property.
+Isaac "Ikey" Solomon (c.
+1787 – 1850) was a British criminal who acted as a receiver of stolen property.
 His well-publicised crimes, escape from arrest, recapture and trial led to his transportation to the Australian penal colony of Van Diemen's Land (now known as Tasmania).

 He is widely regarded as the model for the character Fagin in Charles Dickens' novel Oliver Twist.

 Early life and marriage

 Solomon was born into a Jewish family in Houndsditch, in the East End of London.
 He was one of nine children.
 His father, Henry Solomon, was a fence and introduced him to the criminal trade.
-Henry Solomon also worked in various places in London and once remarked "I have worked for every factory in London".
+Henry Solomon also worked in various places in London and once remarked "I have worked for every factory in London."
 Little is known about Solomon's mother except that she looked after her husband well into his old age.

-Solomon married Ann (or Hannah) Julian on 7 January 1807 in the Great Synagogue, Duke's Place, London.
+Solomon married Ann (also known as Hannah) Julian on 7 January 1807 in the Great Synagogue, Duke's Place, London.
 Ann was the daughter of Moses Julian, coachmaster, of Aldgate.